 |IT Based Tactics||✓|

-Susquehanna Township is a township of approximately 24,000 residents, located in Dauphin County in the suburbs of Harrisburg, Pennsylvania.
-Among the documented problems associated with the local commercial sex market have been a 2013 case in which a man responding to a Craigslist prostitution ad was robbed.
+Susquehanna Township is a township of approximately 25,000 residents, located in Dauphin County in the suburbs of Harrisburg, Pennsylvania.
+Among the documented problems associated with the local prostitution market has been a 2013 case in which a man responding to a Craigslist prostitution ad was robbed.
 In June 2011, the Susquehanna Police Department conducted a web sting to identify and apprehend local sex buyers.
 In collaboration with the Dauphin County Adult Probation Office, police made arrangements with men attempting to solicit sex online.
-A female officer then posed as a prostituted woman and agreed to meet eight johns at a local hotel.
+A female officer then posed as a prostituted woman and agreed to meet eight sex buyers at a local hotel.
 As they arrived, they were arrested by law enforcement.
-To deter other would-be sex buyers, police released the johns’ names and other identifying information to the local media.
+To deter other would-be sex buyers, police released their names and other identifying information to the local media.

 In August 2016, a series of advertisements on the Internet led to the arrests of 14 people for prostitution-related offenses at a series of hotels throughout Susquehanna Township.
-The operations were conducted in response to numerous complaints from area hotel managers saying they were having a problem with ‘sex purchasers.”
+The operations were conducted in response to numerous complaints from area hotel managers saying they were having a problem with “sex purchasers.”
 Police announced the arrests of 11 men, many from the Harrisburg and Mechanicsburg areas, for patronizing a prostitute and charged three women with prostitution.
-Undercover officers placed decoy ads on the site Backpage.com for “escorts.”
+Undercover officers placed decoy ads on the sitefor “escorts.”

 - “8 Men Facing Charges After Prostitution Sting in Dauphin County”, The Daily Press, June 27 2011.

 - http://fox43.com/3-arrested-in-swatara-township-prostitution-sting (2013)